In a nutshell, this is telling the audience the show is truly over. They can either wait for the next attraction or go home if that was the final one.

-- In the film version of On the Town, every nightclub show in town ends with the song "That's All There Is, Folks."
+- In On the Town, every nightclub show in town ends with the song "That's All There Is, Folks."

-- John Lennon's line at the very end of The Beatles' Let It Be was humorous as well as bittersweet as the group was facing its demise: "I'd like to thank you on behalf of the group and ourselves and I hope we pass the audition."
+- John Lennon's line at the very end of The Beatles' Let It Be was humorous as well as bittersweet as the group was facing its demise: "I'd like to say thank you on behalf of the group and ourselves, and I hope we passed the audition."

 Live Action TV